Visit each heading below and go directly to the information:

 Yes, outside scholarships must be reported to DUSON’s Office of Financial Aid if you are receiving federal loans.
 We are required by federal policy to account for all scholarships a student receives.
 Report outside scholarships by email to firstname.lastname@example.org.

-My award says "Additional Loan Eligibility."
+My financial aid offer includes an item called "Additional Loan Eligibility."
 What does this mean?

 We have indicated the maximum amount you may borrow from a private loan for the academic year.
 This is calculated by taking your total cost of attendance and subtracting any scholarships, grants, or loans awarded to you.
 Private loans are subject to credit approval.
 After accepting your admissions offer, you will receive an invitation to meet and discuss your financial aid options with a financial aid counselor.